 Without swimming around into the murky pond of familial relations, the question that comes up is: Is there a generational difference when it comes to thank you notes, and how as a young person coming into the work world can we look honestly at any difference there might be?

 So, I hate generalizations.
-To say all millennials are a certain way, to me is offensive.
-Not only is it a marketing concept that is meant to understand the different generations so that, in short, they can sell you stuff, It can hurt real, diverse, interesting people.
-So, I am going to attempt to write about generational differences without getting into generalizations.
+To say all millennials are a certain way, to me, is offensive.
+Not only is it a marketing concept that is meant to understand the different generations so that, in short, they can sell you stuff, but it hurts real, diverse, interesting people as well.
+Therefore, I am going to attempt to write about generational differences without getting into generalizations.
 Please tell me how I do.